 It begins in 2002 when Begley left Australia for California to become Vice President of Hematology and Oncology at biopharmaceutical multinational Amgen.
-He’d made his name as a researcher at Melbourne’s Walter and Eliza Hall Institute where, amongst other achievements, his team discovered human G-CSF, a protein found in bone marrow that can be used to hasten bone-marrow recovery after chemotherapy.
-The move from academic research to industry was, he tells me, a natural progression.
+He’d made his name as a researcher at Melbourne’s Walter and Eliza Hall Institute where, amongst other achievements, his team discovered the protein human G-CSF.
+Found in bone marrow, it can be used to hasten recovery after chemotherapy.
+The move from academia to industry was, Begley tells me, a natural progression.
 “I saw it as an opportunity to have a real impact for patients,” he says.

-Begley soon put his new team to work, scouring the scientific journals for promising findings that might ultimately lead to new treatments.
+Begley’s new team were soon put to work, scouring the scientific journals for interesting ‘preclinical’ research — studies conducted in test tubes and Petri dishes or with laboratory mice that might ultimately lead to new treatments.
 For each such finding, the first step was always replication.
 The Amgen scientists would carefully follow the methods described in the journal article to see if they could achieve the same result.
 If they failed, they’d contact the original researchers.
-“Sometimes there are tricks to an experiment that are not fully described in the papers,” Begley explains.
+“Sometimes,” Begley explains, “there are tricks to an experiment that are not fully described in the papers.”
 If they still couldn’t replicate the finding, they would arrange to visit the original researchers and observe them attempting to replicate their own experiments in their own labs.
-When that also failed, they would quietly abandon the project and move on to the next potential lead.
+If that also failed, they would quietly abandon the project and move on to the next potential lead.

-Co-written with Ellis, Begley’s Nature article made an immediate splash.
-But it didn’t get the response they were hoping for.
-“At conferences people would get in my face,” he tells me.
+Co-written with Ellis, Begley’s Nature article presented a devastating critique of preclinical cancer research.
+Entire fields of research, they argued, had arisen from findings that could not themselves be replicated.
+Patients had undergone clinical trials of treatments that had no prospect of success.
+The response from the research community was immediate.
+But it wasn’t what Begley or Ellis had hoped for.
+“At conferences people would get in my face,” Begley tells me.
 “They would say Amgen scientists were hopeless, stupid, incompetent and so on without recognising that mostly it was the original investigators themselves who could not reproduce their own work.
 It was very unpleasant.”
 Then there was the hate mail.
 “The emails were so offensive that I just deleted them,” he says.
 “I never showed my wife.”

 Frankl talks to Lenny Teytelman of Protocols.io about reproducible methods, cancer biology, and whether science is in…medium.com

-After Amgen, Begley continued working for biotech companies in the States.
-He presented to the Obama White House on scientific reproducibility.
+By the time Nature published his article, Begley had already moved on from Amgen.
+For five years, he continued working for biotech companies in the States.
 But in 2017 he was enticed back to Australia to lead BioCurate, a joint initiative from Melbourne and Monash Universities.
 The company’s aim, Begley explains, is to improve success rates in translating basic research into commercially viable products that reach patients and consumers.
 He describes his role, however, as “managing failure”.
 The harsh reality is that most projects won’t reach market.
 And while there are many things that can be done to avoid failure, it’s also an inevitable part of the scientific process.
 “Sometimes, we just don’t understand biology deeply enough,” he says.
 “That’s a perfectly acceptable reason for failure.”

 I don't recall hearing it before.
 But I've heard the slogan "high value, low wastage research" a lot the last few days…blogs.plos.org

 Begley leans forward, adjusts his glasses.
 “I sometimes think that people deliberately try and misunderstand what I’m saying.
 I’m not saying that experiments shouldn’t fail.
 But an experiment that actually failed shouldn’t be presented as a success.”
-The crux of the problem, he argues, is academia’s focus on “sexy results” over rigorous methods.
+This, he argues, is the crux of the problem — academia’s focus on “sexy results” over rigorous methods.
 “The incentives are to get a paper published in whatever journal so that I become famous, so that I get my next grant, so that I get elected to the academy.
+That’s the system we have in academia.
 That’s the cycle that is perpetuated.
-That’s fundamentally the system that we have in academia.
 We’re talking about human behaviour.
 You provide people with an incentive and they’ll try and achieve what is required to get the reward.
 It’s like rats in a cage.”

 “What you can say,” he continues, “is that we could do better.
 We’ve made enormous advances but we’ve wasted a lot of money.
 In the US the estimate is that it’s costing $28 billion a year for sloppy science.
 So there is a lot of lost opportunity.
 But the advances we’ve made are incredible.
 You’ve got to hold that in tension.
 That’s why I’ve never described this as a replication crisis.
 I’ve never used that word.
 It’s an opportunity.
 Because if we can take the funding from the lazy scientists and give it to the really good scientists, we’ll do even better.
 It really is an innovation opportunity.”

 Around us, the venue is filling up.
 Delegates are queueing for coffee.
 Others are pinning their research posters to the felt-covered boards that line the walls.
 They have titles such as “Reducing waste by choosing the right systematic review type” and “Breaking down barriers to using research to guide clinical practice”.
-The program includes sessions on working with stake-holders to set research agendas, improving data sharing and access to scientific publications, and communicating research to patients and health professionals.
+The theme this year is “Ensuring Value in Research” and the program includes sessions on improving data sharing and access to scientific publications, working with stake-holders to set research agendas, and communicating research to patients and health professionals.
 Later this morning there’s a panel on “Reimagining Failure”.
 And though he disapproves of the term, Begley is one of four speakers addressing “The Replication Crisis”.
 Signs, I suggest, that the problems he identified are finally being taken seriously.
 “It’s so gratifying,” Begley says, “to see how the mood has changed, how much the world has moved on in the last six years.
 It’s wonderful.”